Shower Pan Leaks Can Cause Significant Damage in More Than Just the Bathroom

 You may also need to remove, repair, or replace nearby water-damaged areas including carpet, flooring, baseboards, and/or drywall.

-Proper shower pan installation is a skill best left to the professionals.
+Proper shower pan installation is a skill best left to professionals.

-Can I File An Insurance Claim for Water Damages from a Shower Pan Leak?
+Can I File An Insurance Claim for Water Damages from a Shower Pan Leak in Florida?

 Yes.
 A leaking shower pan can cause expensive damage and require hiring costly professionals that you should not have to pay out of pocket.

-If your home or business has sustained damage from a shower pan leak, contact our Florida insurance claims attorneys at The Morgan Law Group, P.A. by calling (305) 569-9900 today.
+If your home or business has sustained damage from a shower pan leak, contact our Florida insurance claims attorneys at The Morgan Law Group Orlando by calling (305) 569-9900 today.
 We will evaluate your coverage and determine your total damages before presenting a complete insurance claim to your provider, so you can focus on moving forward with the repair or replacement needs without delay.